-But you don’t have to even go that far or spend that much money to have a great customer appreciation event.
-Here are a few more ideas:
+You don’t even have to go far or spend much money to have a great customer appreciation event.
+Here are a few ideas:

 If you’re hosting a customer appreciation event in your own space, take advantage and offer up free swag.
 Invite your partner companies, and educate customers about existing parts of your product or services by setting up a booth.

 There are infinite ways to appreciate customers on a budget.
 The most important thing?
 Be genuine and make real connections.
 Authentic interactions are rewarding on both ends, and it’s also the best way to appreciate customers in a lasting and impactful way.

 When you recognize someone as an individual and make a genuine connection, both you and your customers will enjoy interacting with each other that much more.